Time is money; your calendar is your budget. That's why it's important for your business to have the best calendar app possible.

-Apple Calendar allows you to pull in info from other calendars, too, such as Google Calendar, Microsoft Exchange, Yahoo, and any calendar that uses CalDAV.
+Everything syncs by default using iCloud, or you can set up Apple Calendar to sync with Google Calendar, Microsoft Exchange, Yahoo, and any calendar platform that uses CalDAV.
 Setting this up is as easy as connecting an email client app to another email account.

 Apple's clean and simple calendar lets you focus on your events rather than the app itself.
-It's intuitive to use if you're familiar with other Apple apps, with support for drag and drop and Siri integration.
-Click or tap the plus sign (+) to create a new event, which can include a title, location, reminder, note, and invitees.
+It's intuitive to use if you're familiar with other Apple apps, with support for drag and drop.
+The Siri integration is a highlight: tell your assistant to add an appointment, and this is the app where it will end up.
+But it's also quick to add appointments in the app, especially on the Mac.
+Click or tap the plus sign (+), and create a new event using natural language—just type a phrase that includes a title, time, and date, then hit enter.
 You can also add a travel time estimate that will be factored into event alerts.
-As you might expect, this no-frills calendar integrates with Apple devices, so that you see notifications from it in the iOS and macOS notification bars.

 Apple Calendar Pricing: Included with macOS and iOS devices, or via iCloud with an Apple ID